spiral/shopify-starter-kit/README.md

 - Using linting and code styling tools
 - Customized auto-corrections style code at the time of commit creation

+Advanced mode supported partial moving to new structure and all files in `./theme` folder will work totally fine.
 `
 NOTE: this mod is only suitable for those stores where no code changes are expected in the admin panel.
 In advanced mode, at the moment there is no way to do full syncronization with the existing store.